 One of the most charming quotes I found about Henry Winthrop is regarding his early days at Wodenethe.
 After forty years of work, he reflected:

 "For the ten years [I] did everything wrong, and for the next five,[my] time was occupied in correcting [my] mistake[s]."

 The epilogue for Wodenethe is unfortunate.
 Henry Winthrop died there.
 He and Caroline were buried there.
-Wodenethe was serially passed along to children and surviving spouses until in 1921 when a Dr. Clarence Slocum opened a sanatorium at Wodenethe making it America’s first privately licensed psychiatric hospital.
+Wodenethe was serially passed along to children and surviving spouses until in 1921 when Dr. Clarence Slocum opened a sanatorium at Wodenethe making it America’s first privately licensed psychiatric hospital.
 In fact, some of the Wodenethe patients ended up living in Henry Winthrop's Wodenethe mansion.
 After Dr. Slocum died, his son sold the property to a developer, and the first thing they did was to carry out a controlled burn that destroyed the mansion and the entire garden.
 The place once called “The most artistic twenty-acre place in America” was gone.
 A year later, in 1955, the land turned into a housing development mainly for employees of Texaco.

 And there is yet one more little known and sad footnote to the Wodenethe story.
 The sanatorium gatehouse at Wodenethe was turned into a one-bedroom, one-bath cottage for a particular patient who occupied it pretty much in solitary confinement all through the 1940s: Rosemary Kennedy, JFK's disabled sister.
-Their father, Joseph Kennedy, made the arrangments for Rosemary to live at Wodenethe without every sharing the location with the rest of the family.
+Their father, Joseph Kennedy, made the arrangements for Rosemary to live at Wodenethe without ever sharing the location with the rest of the family.
 Consequently, she never had any visitors.